fmstacco/Carpe-Diem-Data-Solutions/README.md

 ## About Page

+The page about we wanted to present the ethos of Carpe Diem Digital Business as well as the people doing the job and its credentials.
+In this section it  aimed to convey confidence, professionalism and also competence.

 <img src="./assets/images/readme/aboutpage-image.jpg" width="100%" height="100%" alt="About Page image">

-Please click on the links below to see the About Page images for mobile:
+Please click on the links below to see the ***About Page images for mobile***:

 <details><summary><b>Mobile About Page Image</b></summary>